junxit/us-congress-bills-114/metadata.md

 - 2016-05-09 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-05-09 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-05-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 459.
+- 2016-09-15 — Amendment SA 5078 agreed to in Senate by Unanimous Consent.
+- 2016-09-15 — Amendment SA 5078 proposed by Senator Coons. (consideration: CR S5834) In the nature of a substitute.
+- 2016-09-15 — Measure laid before Senate by unanimous consent. (consideration: CR S5832-5835; text of measure as reported in Senate: CR S5832-5834)
+- 2016-09-15 — Passed Senate with an amendment by Voice Vote.
+- 2016-09-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2016-09-15 — Senate amendment agreed to: Amendment SA 5078 agreed to in Senate by Unanimous Consent.
+- 2016-09-15 — Senate amendment proposed (on the floor): Amendment SA 5078 proposed by Senator Coons.(consideration: CR S5834)
+- 2016-09-15 — Senate amendment submitted
+- 2016-09-15 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S5834)